 YouTube makes a significant amount of money from advertising.
 In fact, in 2021 alone, YouTube will make a whopping 28.8 billion dollars in ad revenue from the U.S. alone.
 Because of that, YouTube’s algorithm is designed to match viewers to the videos they’ll most likely be interested in, so they'll keep watching longer (and therefore watch more ads).

 As a creator, then, you need to understand the “why” behind people's searches—also known as search intent—when creating and promoting your videos.
 Understanding that “why” will help you create videos that not only resonate well with your audience but that also rank well on YouTube.

 Think about the keywords and phrases your audience may use while searching YouTube as they relate to your products or services—you'll need those phrases in our next section…

-Write descriptive titles for each video
+Write descriptive titles that include keywords for each video

 An attention-grabbing headline isn’t just important for encouraging users to click on your video (known as click-through-rate); it’s also vital for optimizing your videos to rank on YouTube.